Which is Cheaper Decking or Pavers?

-When it comes to hardscaping your patio, you have two options.
-Either go with a composite decking or choose pavers.
+Which is cheaper between decking and pavers?
+When it comes to hardscaping your patio, you have two options, either go with ultra decking or pavers.
 If you plan to design your outdoor space, which one of the two is cheaper?
-And aside from costs, what other factors that you should weigh in when choosing between the two?
+And aside from costs, what other factors that you should weigh in on when choosing between the two?

 Which is Cheaper?

 For construction projects, every homeowner wants to save as much money as possible.
 Reducing cost, using durable and long-lasting materials, and even doing it themselves are some of the best ways to do it.
-With regards to building your outdoor space, is a deck cheaper than a pavement?
+With regards to building your outdoor space, is a decking cheaper than a pavers?
 It depends.

 Many factors affect how much you’ll spend whether you’re using decking or pavers for outdoor flooring.
 The biggest factor that will affect the cost is the materials you intend to use.
 For pavers, cement, concrete, and stone bricks are some of the cheapest options that you can choose.
 Graphite, sandstone, and porcelain are the more expensive side of the spectrum.
 They can be many times more costly than usual stone pavements.